One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: The renormalization procedure

 Since we ignore the vertex and box corrections, the electroweak radiative correction to the Fermi constant, $\delta G_F$, stems from the $W$-boson vacuum polarization,

 The counterterms for the $Z$-boson mass, $\delta M^2_Z$, and the leptonic mixing angle, $\delta s^2_\theta$, are given by, respectively~\cite{Blank:1997qa}

 where $\Lambda^{Z\bar ee}_{V,A}$ are the vector and axial vector form factors of the unnormalized one-loop $Zee$ vertex corrections, and $\Sigma^e_A$ is the axial part of the electron self-energy.
-Once again, we ignore these ``non-oblique" type contributions.
+Once again, we ignore these ``non-oblique" type corrections.